-Manchester's Data Science Institute acts as an access point to the University’s expertise in data science.
-The Institute is responsible for developing the University’s data science strategy & support.Learn More
+Manchester's Institute for Data Science & AI acts as an access point to the University’s expertise in data science.
+The Institute is responsible for developing the University’s data science strategy.Learn More

 Theme Lead: Professor Magnus Rattray

 Data Science or Data Analytics is about the processes involved in extracting meaning from the abundance of data that are now available.
 It is a cross-disciplinary field that offers many opportunities for researchers across the university.

 The University of Manchester's Institute for Data Science & Artificial Intelligence was created to act as an access point to the University’s expertise in data science and artificial intelligence, facilitates interactions between researchers and problem holders, owns the University’s data science strategy, and will deliver sustainable support for the community.

 Manchester has an engaged data science and artificial intelligence community of over 600 investigators, with methodologists embedded in Schools across the University addressing problems in extracting meaning from data, managing data volume, the variety of data used in analyses, the velocity with which it is produced and the veracity of those data.

 Data science has a home in all three of the University's faculties (Science and Engineering; Humanities; Biology, Medicine & Health Sciences).
 Our expertise covers the complete data science life-cycle: from information management, through analytics, to practical applications.
 A key feature of our approach is very close coupling between methodologists and translational scientists, drawing on strength-in-depth in real-world applications of data science.
 This creates a virtuous circle, where challenging real-world problems drive the methodology research agenda, whilst providing a natural route to exploiting new algorithms and methods.
 We believe this deeply multidisciplinary approach is one of the distinctive features of data science at Manchester.